-The backup stops until you respond to the prompt.
-To eliminate pausing so that the backup runs without user input, press CODE-NEXT PAGE after the backup begins.
+To eliminate the pause so that the backup runs without input from you, press CODE-NEXT PAGE after the backup begins.

 As each diskette or tape becomes full, you are prompted to mount another.
-Continue changing media and pressing GO until the backup is complete.
+Continue changing diskettes or tapes and pressing GO until the backup is complete.
 You are informed when the backup is complete.